gilbertchen/duplicacy/README.md

               s3://region@amazon.com/bucket/path/to/storage (other region must be specified)
 ```

-You'll need to input an access key and a screte key to access your Amazon S3 storage.
+You'll need to input an access key and a scret key to access your Amazon S3 storage.

 ### Google Cloud Storage